McCLIM/McCLIM/Backends/beagle/README.txt

 18. The back end doesn't clear up after itself very well.
 You might find it necessary to force-quit OpenMCL after you've finished.

-19. Menus don't work in CLIM-FIG (or any else!).
+19. Menus don't work in CLIM-FIG (or anywhere else!).
 No idea why not...
-    This is because the way pointer tracking is done in clim-internals has been changed, so another work-around needs to be implemented.
+    This is because (I think) the menu popups don't operate in a flipped coord system (unlike NSViews).
+    TODO: make use of graft native transformation to flip coords rather than the NSView 'isFlipped' method.

 20. Bounding rectangles are slightly off (this can be seen in CLIM-FIG again).
     It's only a matter of a pixel, maybe 2 in the worst case I've seen.